-Health Canada released a position on June 25, 2013 on highly refined oils that are derived from food allergen sources.
+Health Canada, the Canadian health regulator, has released a position on highly refined oils that are derived from food allergen sources.

 However, since it is the protein in an allergenic food that triggers reactions, Health Canada says in its updated position on labeling that “ingredients that are derived from a food allergen but which have been processed in a way that removes the protein are not themselves considered to be food allergens.”

 Here are some of the key points in the position on food oils: